Siddiki/gghc/index.md

 # Twitter Engagement Analysis
-We measured engagement by several hundred random users over the last roughly two years and are seeing rapid growth in engagement both in number of likes and retweets as well as in number of days per quarter during which these users are active.

 ## Methodology

 This project is an attempt to analyze the changing activity level of twitter users on a quarter to quarter basis.
-The program gathers approximately 2000 users who have recently interacted with a tweet from an account with a high number of followers (Like former President Barack Obama ([@BarackObama](https://twitter.com/barackobama)) or Pop Star Katy Perry ([@KatyPerry](https://twitter.com/katyperry)) and produces results for two classes of users:
+Originally, the program gathered users who had recently interacted with a tweet from an account with a high number of followers (Like former President Barack Obama ([@BarackObama](https://twitter.com/barackobama)) or Pop Star Katy Perry ([@KatyPerry](https://twitter.com/katyperry)) and produced results for number of likes, retweets, and tweets per quarter.
+What we found were incredibly biased results - and lots and lots of bots.
+In the updated run, users who interacted with a Jeff Bezos ([@JeffBezos](https://twitter.com/JeffBezos)) during or before Q!
+2016 were sampled, and their activity plotted over time.
-1. Users who had an account prior to 2016
-2. Users who created an account in Q1 2016

 It is worth noting that due to limitations of the twitter API, only users with fewer than 3200 tweets are analyzed.
 The program gathers and plots the total number of likes, retweets, and tweets by all users per quarter, divided by the number of users analyzed.
-Of the 2000 gathered users, approximately 200 met criteria 1 and about 20 users met criteria 2.
+Of the 2000 gathered users, 545 met our criteria.
 The following plot is interactive.

 ## Results